Avabowler/JumpCoder-Plugin/README.md

 You can configure the plugin to use your custom JumpCoder_Backend_Server address to utilize JumpCoder.

+The JumpCoder plugin has been released in the vscode plugin marketplace, or you can install it using `vsix`, the `vsix` installer is in the . /JumpCoder-plugin-ts directory.

 ### Extension Settings

 - `myExtension.Sidebar`: Provides a sidebar search box feature for JumpCoder.
 You can open the sidebar by clicking the JumpCoder icon, where a search box and some parameters for JumpCoder will be displayed.
 You can input your code generation prompts in the search box and click search to generate code.